 Hawaiian Language Diploma Fee

-For an additional \$15.00, students may order an Associate in Arts, an Associate in Science, an Associate in Applied Science diploma or a Certificate of Achievement printed in Hawaiian.
-This diploma is in addition to, and not an alternative for the regular English language diploma.
+Students may order an Associate in Arts, an Associate in Science, an Associate in Applied Science diploma or a Certificate of Achievement printed in English or Hawaiian.
+The cost is \$15.00 per printed diploma.

 Cap and Gown Fee